yjaaidi/Chaos/documentation/disruptions.md

 Chaos is the web service which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time [disruptions](http://doc.navitia.io/#traffic-reports).
 It can work together with [Kirin](https://github.com/CanalTP/kirin) which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time delays.

-## What Chaos does... and does not

 Chaos manage disruptions and help you to communicate with your travellers on the best way to avoid them.
-Chaos can help you to speak to your travellers through email, web, mobile app', SMS, and many other ways.
-But Chaos is NOT a cheap CRM to send commercial messages.
-Chaos will NOT replace your tools to speak with rescue teams or police forces in case of really messy disruptions.

 ## Requirements